Create a fun backyard obstacle course for kids using pool noodles. Everything you need to know to make a DIY Pool Noodle Obstacle Course.

-- Determine where each will go, and place a pencil about 2" into the ground.
+- Determine where each of the vertical noodles will go, and place a pencil about 2" into the ground.
 Place the hole of one side of a pool noodle on top of the pencil.
 It should stand straight up!

 - Continue placing several pool noodles into the ground in this group until you have a run-through coral reef to your satisfaction.
 We found 7-8 work well, but you can certainly add more.

-- Grab 3-4 pool noodles and 6-8 pencils (2 per noodle) to create the crawl through arch section.
+- Grab 3-4 pool noodles and 6-8 pencils (2 per noodle) to create the crawl through semi circle arch section.

 - Grab your first pool noodle and determine where the arch should go.
 Make sure it's wide enough and tall enough for kids to climb through.